 Minerals are an important part of our health yet they are often overlooked.
-Minerals are also often sadly lacking in our soils, with troubling consequences.

 Many people still evaluate ingredients based on their macronutrients (fats, carbohydrates and proteins) rather than looking at their micronutrients (minerals, vitamins, phytonutrients, antioxidants and flavonoids to name a few).